SingularityShield/SingularityShield.github.io/_posts/2025-09-01-The-Most-Common-AD-CS-Misconfiguations-in-2025.md

 5. Act fast: CA logs might flag this, so escalate quickly.

 ### ESC2: Overly Permissive EKUs (Any Purpose/SubCA)
-ESC2 is sneaky—it’s when templates have “Any Purpose” or SubCA EKUs that allow client authentication, and low-priv users can enroll while supplying the subject.
+ESC2 is sneaky; it’s when templates have “Any Purpose” or SubCA EKUs that allow client authentication, and low-priv users can enroll while supplying the subject.
 Unlike ESC1, the EKU isn’t explicitly client auth, but the cert still works for it.
 This matters because it enables impersonation without obvious red flags in the template config.

 Exploit Code Snippet:
 ```